lmoravek83/monitorui/readme.md

 6. That is all :) Now proceed to Configuration part

-    * Also you can use git clone, make Python Venv, but this is out of scope of this manual (we want keep it simple)
+    * Also you can use git clone, make Python venv, but this is out of scope of this manual (we want keep it simple)

 ### Linux / FreeBSD (We really like Freebsd and Yes this is ad :))